 Well, I believe so.
 God always sends His “Davids” to rescue us from every precarious situation that we are in.

-Let me share you my life experience.
+Let me share my life experience.

 In the last quarter of 2009, I faced the grim possibility of quitting my Central Philippine University job.
 I found myself the focus of harassment and persecution by no less than the university president himself.